Article

 Crafting the design strategy presented a unique challenge, as there were no clear blueprints or guidelines to follow.
 The strategy could have been more tactical, focusing on defining the brand identity and design language in alignment with the company's strategy.
 However, since the company was a digital agency with an already strong design language and brand identity, the work concentrated more on the company and business side, resulting in a higher-level, more holistic approach than a typical design strategy might entail.
 It's also quite different to define the business and offerings for a consultancy than it is for an in-house product portfolio.
 Just as every company strategy is unique, the same applies to design strategy: each one is tailored to its specific environment.

 The design strategy emphasizes the importance of achieving design maturity by aligning the design approach with the business plan, corporate culture, brand development, service offerings, and processes.
 A user-centric design approach was integrated into the service offerings, while the business lines were defined and organized through portfolio management.
-One key outcome was the design roadmap, which underscored the immediate need for a comprehensive business plan and clear brand management.
+Design is essential for bringing abstract concepts, like digital portfolios, to life.
+Another key outcome of the design strategy was the design roadmap, which underscored the immediate need for a comprehensive business plan and clear brand management.

 For any strategy to succeed, it requires management support – this is especially true for design strategy.
 Fortunately, I had the CEO's backing, and he commended the thoroughness and strategic depth of the work, noting that the design strategy will be crucial in guiding the company toward its vision of becoming a leading full-service digital agency.